-Our questions: (1) Are their particular individuals of particular statuses with more influence over others during movement, and are these patterns consistent across groups?
+Here, we introduce and implement a simple method to infer individual influence in moving animal groups by explicitly differentiating influence over direction and over speed of travel, and contrast it with the proportion of time spent in the front of the group.
+We use a dataset of very-high resolution GPS tracks of wild habituated meerkats in 5 different groups of varying sizes.
+We aim to answer three primary questions: (1) Are there particular individuals of particular statuses with more influence over others during movement, and are these patterns consistent across groups?
 (2) Are meerkats more influenced by the position or the movement of other more influential individuals ?
 (3) Do individuals which have high influence over direction of movement also have a lot of influence regarding speed and vice-versa?

 METHODS